CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-02-generative-ai.md

 ## Summary

-In this exercise, you explored a generative AI model in a chat playground.
+In this lab, you explored a generative AI model in a chat playground.
 You've seen how a model's responses can be affected by changing the system prompt, configuring model parameters, and by adding data.
 Finally, you've explored how developers can build generative AI client applications through OpenAI-compatible APIs in Python.

-The interface and techniques used in this exercise are similar to those in Microsoft Foundry portal; a platform for building AI apps and agents in the Microsoft Azure cloud.
+The interface and techniques used in this lab are similar to those in Microsoft Foundry portal; a platform for building AI apps and agents in the Microsoft Azure cloud.
 You can use the OpenAI SDK to connect to Microsoft Foundry endpoints and work with your models and agents there.

+### You've successfully completed the hand's-on lab!